Ezekiel 21

 - Luke 1:33he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end.The kingdom that never ends - set against Ammon, who shall be “no more remembered” (v.
 32).

-- Revelation 3:5I will not blot out his name out of the book of life, but I will confess his name before my Father.The opposite of Ammon’s fate - not blotted out and forgotten (v.
-32), but remembered and named by the King.
+- Revelation 3:5I will not blot out his name out of the book of life, but I will confess his name before my Father.The answer to Ammon's fate (v.
+32) - those who belong to the King are remembered and named before the Father.

 - Galatians 6:7Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.The harvest of Ammon's reproach (v.
 28) - the contempt poured out returning upon her own head.